benwilcock/backstagecon-2023/README.md

 > Mistral 7B is an exceptional model for local use.
 It has fast inference times, generates good text, and does not need very much system memory (around 8GB for the Q4 version model).

-This download will usually take several minutes.

 Once downloaded, reboot the container and go back to Models page of the [Text Generation WebUI GUI](http://localhost:7860) and now 'select' the `mistral-7b-openorca.Q4_K_M.gguf` as your model and click the "Load" button.
 Set the model to use as many threads as you have physical CPUs (if your PC supports 8 threads, you probably have 4 CPUs, so set it to "4").

-Finally, head to the "Chat" tab and ask the Backchat AI (A.K.A the "Assistant") a question.
-For example
+Finally, head to the "Chat" tab and ask a question.
+For example:

 ```text
 You: "Who was the president of the United States in 1997?"